Empathetech-LLC/container-library/debian-flutter-min/README.md

 ## debian-flutter-min

-An image built from Empathetech's [debian-android-sdk](../debian-android-sdk/Dockerfile) base that includes the Flutter SDK.
+Is built from the Empathetech [debian-android-sdk](../debian-android-sdk/Dockerfile) base and includes the Flutter SDK.

 Running
 ```bash